 Breastfeeding is thirsty work, and sometimes with a new baby it can be difficult for mums to have the time to drink and eat enough.
 You can help by ensuring food and drinks are easily accessible.

 Sometimes partners can feel a bit left out given that they’re not the ones breastfeeding, but you also need to make sure you have a chance to bond physically with your baby.
 Take the opportunity after your baby’s been fed to have skin-to-skin contact and burp them.
 Make the most of other opportunities to build the relationship, such as bathtime or nappy changes.

 If you’re formula feeding, think ahead and make sure the equipment is sterilised and milk is ready when needed.
-You’ll find plenty of advice in the baby section of this site.

 Depending on the nature of the birth, there will be a period of adjustment afterwards for both of you.
 Talk to your partner about how you’re feeling, and make sure you’re both comfortable before you start having sex again.
 If grandparents or reliable family friends can babysit, do take them up on this offer so that the two of you can have time together to feel close again.